antoniamlg/GT_GWASproject/Organization/gwas_steps.md

 First, I will only filter SNPs that are missing in 100% of individuals in a  chip.
 Later (add section) I will also filter for higher missingness - but first, do sex imputation.

 ### 1.1.3 Merge chips
-We need to run the sex-imputation on all the datasets, so we at least have a chance to impute sex for the `omics` chip which does not have any information about the sex.
+We need to run the sex-imputation on all the datasets, so we at least have a chance to impute sex for the `omics` chip which does not have any information about the sex. <br>
+Sooooooooo, apparently you cannot really merge bfiles back together, if they don't have exactly the same SNPs

+### 1.1.X Replot missingness to see if i actually did something.

 ### 1.1.4 Sex-imputation (TRY)
 If it works - amazing.